comit/sonoff-bridge/Button-usage.md

 - **7 short presses:** Start OTA download of firmware.
 The green LED is lit during the update

 - **Pressing the button for over four seconds:** Reset settings to defaults as defined in ```user_config.h``` and restarts the device

+The button is connected to GPIO 0 (NodeMCU pin D3)